Facebook suspends Trump for 2 years, then will reassess

-Facebook said it is suspending former President Donald Trump’s accounts for two years following its finding that he stoked violence ahead of the deadly Jan.
-6 insurrection.
+Facebook announced Friday that former President Donald Trump’s accounts will be suspended for two years, freezing his presence on the social network until early 2023 following a finding that Trump stoked violence ahead of the deadly Jan.
+6 insurrection at the Capitol.

 “They shouldn’t be allowed to get away with this censoring and silencing, and ultimately, we will win.
-Our Country can’t take this abuse anymore!” the press release stated.
+Our Country can’t take this abuse anymore!” he said in a news release.

-Trump hasn’t yet said whether he plans to run again for president in 2024.
-But in a sign of how difficult he finds his current circumstances, the blog he launched with much fanfare earlier this year was shut down after less than a month.
+Trump has teased running for president again in 2024.
+His aides say that he has been working on launching his own social media platform to compete with those that have booted him, but one has yet to materialize.
+A blog he launched on his existing website earlier this year was shut down after less than a month.
+It attracted dismal traffic.

-On Facebook, Trump’s suspension has meant that his account is essentially in Facebook jail.
+On Facebook, Trump’s suspension means that his account is essentially frozen.
 Others can read and comment on past posts, but Trump and other account handlers are unable to post new material.
 Twitter, by contrast, has permanently banned Trump from its service and no trace of his account remains.

-Facebook said it will heighten penalties for public figures during times of civil unrest and violence.
-In a color-coded chart on its blog post Friday, it said those who violate its policies during this time can be restricted from posting for anywhere between a month (yellow) and two years (red).
+Also Friday, Facebook also said it will stiffen penalties for public figures during times of civil unrest and violence.
+In a color-coded chart on its blog post Friday, the company said those who violate policies during such a time can be restricted from posting for a month (yellow) or as long as two years (red).
 Future violations, it said, will be met with “heightened penalties, up to and including permanent removal.”

 Facebook also plans to end a contentious policy championed by CEO Mark Zuckerberg that automatically exempted politicians from rules that banned hate speech and abuse.
 The company has said it has never applied this policy to Trump.

-The social media giant said on Friday that while it will still apply this “newsworthiness" exemption to certain posts it deems to be in the public interest even if they violate Facebook rules, it will no longer treat material posted by politicians any differently from that posted by anyone else.
+The social media giant said it will still apply this “newsworthiness" exemption to certain posts it deems to be in the public interest, even if they violate Facebook rules.
+But it will no longer treat material posted by politicians any differently from that posted by anyone else.
 In addition, Facebook said it will make public whenever it does apply the exemption to a post.

 The announcements are in response to recommendations from the company’s quasi-independent oversight board.
-Last month that panel upheld a decision by Facebook to keep former Trump indefinitely suspended but said the company could not merely suspend him “indefinitely” and gave it six months to decide what to do with his accounts.
+Last month, that panel upheld a decision by Facebook to keep Trump suspended, but the board said the company could not merely suspend him indefinitely.
+It gave the company six months to decide what to do with his accounts.

 In its decision last month, the board agreed with Facebook that two of Trump’s Jan.
 6 posts “severely violated” the content standards of both Facebook and Instagram.